lan/MTAGEI/README.md

 Studying genotype-by-environment interaction (GEI) is fundamental in understanding complex trait variations.
 Identifying genetic variants with GEI effects is challenging because the GEI analysis generally has low power.
-MTAGEI (Multi-trait Analysis of Gene-ENvironmenT-wide Association) is a powerful, robust, and computationally efficient method to test the interaction between a gene and environmental groups on multiple traits in large-scale datasets, such as the UK Biobank.
-More details about MTAGEI can be found in Luo et al (2022).
+MTAGEI (Multi-Trait Analysis of Gene-Environment Interactions) is a powerful, robust, and computationally efficient method to test the interaction between a gene and environmental groups on multiple traits in large-scale datasets, such as the UK Biobank.
+More details about MTAGEI can be found in Luo et al (2023).

 Specifically, `MTAGEI` package has functions to